Page background

 = 0.01 x (100,000 / ¥145)

-By accounting for exchange rate, your pip value comes down to $6.90 per 0.01 price change on USD/JPY, when trading 1 lot at the price of ¥145 yen per dollar.
+By accounting for exchange rate, your pip value comes down to $6.90 US Dollars, per 0.01 price change on USD/JPY, when trading 1 lot at the price of ¥145 yen per dollar.

 How to Calculate Lot Size Based on Pip Value